mlxcx command interface should allow concurrent commands and be interrupt driven

 The HCA supports up to 32 concurrent commands with interrupt driven completions, we should move to that.Alongside this, the method for acquiring pages for the hardware had to be slightly modified.

 - The number of pages in a single command was increased from 512 to 4096.

 - Previously, when the hardware required pages, the driver would iterate in a loop giving pages in 512 page chunks at a time, inside the interrupt thread.
 When this was moved to a taskq, it unblocked the interrupt and caused a storm of page request interrupts as each 512 did not satisfy the hardware's request.
 The solution is to remove the iteration, and just give pages to the hardware in chunks of 4096, and let the h/w drive another interrupt until its needs have been satisfied.

-Updated by Paul Winder 5 months ago
+Updated by Paul Winder about 2 years ago

 When Robert released his work-in-progress in 2019, I started investigating and this is one of the first changes I made.

 Since then Alex finished off the driver, and again at Racktop I pulled in the changes I had made and have been running with them since we started using the driver in production.

 Updated by Paul Winder almost 2 years ago

 - The changes are from Racktop's production version of the driver, and as such have been through Racktop QA.